Everything You Need to Know About Achieving PCI Compliance [Checklist Included]

 TLS (transport layer security) – sometimes referred to as SSL – is the underlying encryption protocol for secure data transmission over the Internet.
 It is the “S” in HTTPS.

 Your web application or ecommerce platform that is processing credit or debit cards also needs to be secured against client side (i.e. web browser) code exploits such as XSS and SQL Injection Attacks, to name a few.

-PCI Audit Breakdown: Time and Costs are Typically Involved in Reaching Compliance
+PCI Breakdown: Time and Costs to Reach Compliance

 Merchants attempting to reach PCI compliance themselves however, without support from an outside partner, and who are already themselves adept at dealing with data security subject matter, can expect to spend upward of 3-4 weeks of time performing the following tasks:

 - Researching the PCI Data Security Standards (DSS)